splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 .. note::
     You can only create a global data link to a Splunk AppDynamics tier if the tier is monitored by a Splunk AppDynamics SaaS environment.

+This section describes how to create global data links to Splunk AppDynamics tiers using the user interface.
+To programmatically create global data links with Terraform, see :ref:`apm-create-data-links-terraform`.

 #.
 In the Splunk Observability Cloud main menu, select :guilabel:`Settings` then :guilabel:`Global Data Links`.
 #.
 Select :guilabel:`New link`.